Tight Robot Packing in the Real World: A Complete Manipulation Pipeline with Robust Primitives: Evaluation

 \textbf{V5 - (Baseline) No push-to-place, toppling, pose-estimation}: The naive baseline that solely uses a pose-unaware grasping module that reports locally graspable points and drops the grasped object at an end-effector pose raised from the center of the desired object position, with no adjustment in orientation.

 The metrics evaluated include the fraction of successful object transfers that succeed in moving objects to the target bin.
 The accuracy is captured in the threshold mentioned in Eq.~\eqref{eq:satisfaction} that is expressed in terms of a percentage of unoccupied volume within the ideal target placement volume.
 This was measured with a voxel discretization sufficient to elucidate the difference between the methods.
-The average data recorded is reported in Fig.~\ref{fig:final_bin_configs}.
+The average data recorded is reported in Fig.~\ref{fig:final_bin_configs} (\textit{left}).
 This error measure is proportional to the accuracy.
-The points to note for every version are detailed as follows.
+The key observations from these experiments, regarding each variant, are detailed as follows.

 The low error for \textbf{V1} corroborates the final bin placement evidence.
-On average $7$ corrective actions per experiment were invoked to achieve the high degree of accuracy.
+On average, seven corrective actions per experiment were invoked to achieve the high degree of accuracy.

 The accuracy improvement obtained from corrective actions is evaluated in \textbf{V2}.
 While this version succeeded in dropping all the objects close to the correct target poses, application use-cases where a higher degree of accuracy is desired motivate the use of corrective actions.
 The integration of the corrective actions was done with higher error threshold during intermediate steps, and a much finer one for the final adjustment.
 Errors can typically arise from execution failure and pose misalignments.
 The less accurate these underlying processes are, the more important corrective actions become.